 After 20 years as an acquisitions editor, I've reviewed thousands of book proposals.
-Today I work with agents and their authors to prepare a proposal for submission to publishers.
+Today I work with agents and authors to prepare book proposals for submission to publishers.
 I also help unagented authors who are seeking an agent or want to submit directly to those publishers that accept unagented submissions.

-After twenty years working as an acquisitions editor for both Simon & Schuster and Hachette Book Group, I have a wide range of skills.
+After twenty years working as an acquisitions editor for both Hachette Book Group and Simon & Schuster, I have a wide range of skills.
 In addition to editing, I've reviewed proposals, written cover and marketing copy, created fact sheets (tip sheets), and consulted on cover design.

 I have created multiple derivative works, turning 70,000-85,000 word nonfiction books into 30,000 word abridgments (about 140 pages at a 6.5" x 5.5" trim)--one series I created has sold over 1.5 million copies.

 If you need freelance editorial support, please feel free to contact me.
 I'd be happy to discuss your needs and find a way I can help you.